BuildingLogiX/DataLynX/docs/user-guide/explorer-structure.md

    - **Hierarchy** = Logical organization and custom data processing

 2. **Flow View is Everywhere:**
-   - Most Explorer nodes can be opened in Flow View
+   - Most eXplorer nodes can be opened in Flow View
    - This is where you visualize and edit logic blocks

 3. **Breadcrumbs Show Context:**